PhysicalDrive/UnsafeEnvironmentBypass/README.md

 # UnsafeEnvironmentBypass
+## 9.41 for now
 Simple bypass for UnsafeEnvironment and RequestExit (This can help with large paks or reverse engineering)